vadimshvetsov/dotfiles/README.md

 pip3 install ansible
 ```

 - Read output of ansible installation.
 There would be a suggestion to add python binaries to the $PATH.
-For example for default 3.9 Python it may looks like `export PATH="$PATH:$HOME/Library/Python/3.9/bin"`.
+For example for default 3.9 Python it may looks like `PATH="$PATH:$HOME/Library/Python/3.9/bin"`.
 This added at .zshrc

 - Clone this repo and jump into `dotfiles` folder
 ```sh